Can Ashwagandha Affect Menstrual Cycle?

 1. Makes Dealing with Stress Easier

-Ashwagandha is a ‘stress-buster’.
-If there’s too much stress, it can mess up your period or make conditions like PMS worse.
-But it helps your body handle stress better, which could lead to less period problems.
+Too much stress can worsen a condition like PMS.
+It can also mess up your period cycle.
+But ashwagandha comes in to help your body handle stress better, which could lead to less period problems.

 2. Keeps Your Hormones In Check